Have we any secrets here at lion.ie?

 As you can see from our previous posts, we share our business around

-It’s clear that the insurance company we use most is Zurich Life.
-They’ve been the market leader in life insurance for the past number of years so we’ve been happy to recommend them.
+The insurance company we use most is Zurich Life.
+They’ve been the market leader in life insurance for the past number of years, so we’ve been happy to recommend them.

 Don’t be fooled by the broker saying that all policies are the same.

 You can compare what’s on offer at each life insurance provider below: